 3. Appeals.
-When an applicant believes that an interpretation, notice of violation, stop work order, suspension, revocation, or modification of permit has been issued in error, they may appeal the determination of violation to the Director of Planning Engineering and Permitting by filing a written notice of appeal within thirty days after the notice of violation (except, that in the event the violation constitutes an immediate danger to public health or public safety, 24 notice shall be sufficient).
-If the applicant determines that the Director's decision was made in error, they may appeal the Director's decision by filing a written notice of appeal to the Director within thirty days after the Building Official or other authorized city official has notified the applicant of his decision.
+When an applicant believes that an interpretation, notice of violation, stop work order, suspension, revocation, or modification of permit has been issued in error, they may appeal the decision by filing a written notice of appeal to the Director within thirty days after the Building Official or other authorized city official has notified the applicant of his decision.
 Appeals of the Building Official's decisions shall be heard by the Board.